Taylor Middle School serves 399 students in grades 5-8.

 Taylor Middle School's student population of 399 students has grown by 51% over five school years.

 The teacher population of 25 teachers has grown by 8% over five school years.

 Students by Grade

-The diversity score of Taylor Middle School is 0.46, which is less than the diversity score at state average of 0.51.
+The diversity score of Taylor Middle School is 0.54, which is equal to the diversity score at state average of 0.54.
 The school's diversity has stayed relatively flat over five school years.

 State Level (IN)

 Overall Testing Rank

 Participates in the National School Lunch Program (NSLP)